fahmyabdul/kube-deployments/README.md

 <!-- CONTRIBUTIONS -->
 ## Contributions
-You're more than welcome to add more kubernetes deployments example to this repository.
+You're more than welcome to add more kubernetes deployments example to this repository as well as modifying the existing examples to be a better example.
 Lets add more examples to this repository to help us fellow kubernetes beginners to learn more about kubernetes deployments.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>